tomwilswood/aitt-w6-ar/README.md

 2. Choose Android as the build target (```File > Build Settings```)
 3. Click build and run

-The experience should work as it did in the Unity editor.
-If you aren’t able to build to Android, please look back at the instructions in week 3’s practical.
+The experience should work as it did in the Unity editor, but on your tablet instead.

+## Task 4: Markerless AR